msanzdelrio-demo-resources/SkyScope/README.md

 ## Testing

 To run the tests for this application, use the command `python -m unittest discover tests` in your terminal.
-This will run the tests defined in the `tests/test_views.py` file.
+This will run the tests defined in the `tests/test_views.py` file, including tests to verify that temperature is displayed in Celsius degrees.

 ## Contributing